screeny05/corrode/README.md

 [![build status](https://img.shields.io/travis/screeny05/corrode.svg?style=flat-square)](https://travis-ci.org/screeny05/corrode)
 [![docs](https://doc.esdoc.org/github.com/screeny05/corrode/badge.svg)](https://doc.esdoc.org/github.com/screeny05/corrode/)

-Corrode is a batteries-included library for reading your binary data.
-It helps you converting that blob-mess into readable data.
+Corrode is a batteries-included library for reading binary data.
+It helps you converting that blob-mess into useable data.

 Use it to parse _that one_ obscure binary-file with the help of JavaScript.